Best Solar Charger For Backpacking Adventures

 Best Value

-The OEUUDD is a frill-free and low-cost charger that’s ideal for buyers who like to keep things simple.
+The OEUUDD 25000mAh is a frill-free, low-cost charger ideal for buyers who prefer simplicity and love value for money.

 This charger is one of the smallest on our list but weighs in at a pretty hefty 19 ounces owing to its large built-in battery.